shocklateboy92/call-assist/.github/instructions/python.instructions.md

 - Use `logging` for logging instead of `print`.
 - Use `pytest` for testing
+- Don't catch all exceptions in tests.
+Let tests fail if an unexpected/unknown exception occurs.

 - Check for type errors after making code changes
 - Run integration tests to validate after code changes